A doctoral thesis must provide new knowledge and in this way take research forward.

 A doctoral thesis presents the results of research and at the same time provides evidence of a doctoral student's ability to formulate and solve disciplinary or academic problems, to be an independent researcher.

-Your supervisor's qualifications are important A supervisor should have both a comprehensive fund of knowledge and long experience of research training, and for this reason it is crucial to select a field of research in which the department in question has adequate supervisory capacity.
-If this capacity is not present, the student should consider choosing a more appropriate department.
+Your supervisor's qualifications are important A supervisor should have much knowledge about and long experience of research training.
+For this reason it is crucial to select a field of research in which the department in question has adequate supervisory competence.
+If this competence is not present, the student should consider choosing a more appropriate department.